-Let’s paint a scenario.
-Say you have a child who is obviously bright and creative, quick-witted, and sociable.
-Let’s also say that wonderful child is really having a hard time in kindergarten and cannot seem to remember letters and their sounds, or if she was successful with learning the sounds (possibly because they were embedded into a chant or song) she is now seemingly unable to progress much further than that.
+Say there is a child who is obviously bright and creative, quick-witted, and sociable.
+That wonderful child is really having a hard time in kindergarten and cannot seem to remember letters and their sounds, or if they were successful with learning the sounds (possibly because they were embedded into a chant or song), they can't seem to relate those sounds to words.

-She has trouble sounding out words, or if she does laboriously sound them out, she cannot remember having seen the word 10 minutes later.
-Say we conclude the bright, witty, creative child is actually right-brain dominant because she comes up with the most off the wall ideas, can draw amazing pictures, loves to make things with her hands, or is talented with anything that involves movement.
+They have trouble sounding out words, or if they do laboriously sound words out, they can't remember having seen the word 10 minutes later.
+Say we conclude the bright, witty, creative child is actually right-brain dominant because they come up with the most off-the-wall ideas, can draw amazing pictures, love to make things with their hands, or is talented with anything that involves movement.

-If we have concluded the child is dominant right-brain, would it help her if we laboriously translated everything strictly into pictures?
+If we conclude that the child is dominant right-brain, would it help them if we laboriously translated everything strictly into pictures?
 Kind of a picture sign language of sorts?
 Or would that serve to further weaken the functioning of their other hemisphere, the hemisphere of their brain that deals with symbols, procedure, rules, steps, and all those intangibles that school is made of?

-Our goal is to strengthen left hemisphere functionality by using right-brained elements to convey left-brained concepts
+Our goal is to strengthen left-brain/right-brain connection by using right-brained elements to convey left-brained concepts

-How does this happen?
-What we are doing is actually enlisting the aid of the right-brained talents and putting them to use to help left-brained concepts come to life.
+How can we do this?
+We will enlist the aid of the right-brained strengths and put them to work to help left-brained concepts come to life.
 BOTH hemispheres are working at the same time.
 To get really technical, we are strengthening communication and collaboration of the hemispheres in learning.
 This can be done just like we can strengthen any muscle in our body through repeated use.
-This is the wonderful news!

-The corpus callosum (see diagram to left) is like a bridge, a communication network between the various regions in the brain.
-The more we develop the networks between the hemispheres, the more and more information will travel between the hemispheres.
+The corpus callosum is like a bridge, a communication network between the various regions in the brain.
+The more we develop the networks between the hemispheres, the more information will travel between the hemispheres.

-This is so great!
-Look at the functions labeled in the drawing.
-There is hearing, touch, speech, spatial visualization, language and mathematics, and calculation.
-When we set a task before our young children, the best outcomes result when they are drawing from multiple regions in the brain.
-If, for example, we take one of those pesky sight words (left hemisphere) and embed it in a picture (right hemisphere), and add a body motion and sentence, we are causing multiple regions in the brain to fire at one time.
-Is it not amazing how rich the learning experience becomes?
+When we give a young child a task, the best outcomes result when the task stimulates multiple regions in the brain.
+This has been confirmed by multiple studies, including this one by the University of California.
+If, for example, we take a sight word and embed it in a picture, and add a body motion and sentence, we are causing multiple regions in the brain to fire at one time.
+And what fires together wires together.
+A visual or a body motion can act as a hook for recall.
+It's amazing how rich the learning experience will become!

-This is a reality for many children!
-If you have a child you have attempted to teach to read (for example) and he or she is just not getting it, it is not because he or she doesn’t have the capacity to learn.
-It is likely that communication in the brain can be strengthened, and there is help!
+If you have a child you have attempted to teach to read and they are just not getting it, it is not because they don’t have the capacity to learn.
+It is likely that communication in the brain can be strengthened, and there is a way to do that.